brti-dev/brti.dev/posts/let-and-const-in-javascript.md

   - es6
 ---

-This article highlights the quirks of JavaScript's `var` statement, and the clarity that [ES6's `let` and `const` declarations](https://262.ecma-international.org/6.0/#sec-let-and-const-declarations) provide.<!-- LET me in -->
+This article highlights the quirks of JavaScript's `var` statement, and the clarity that [ES6's `let` and `const` declarations](https://262.ecma-international.org/6.0/#sec-let-and-const-declarations) provide.<!-- more-LET me in -->

 ## Var